This post may contain affiliate links.

 Note: Some of the links below are affiliate links, which means that I’ll make a small commission (like really small) if you click through and purchase anything – at no additional cost to you.

-Paradisus Palma Real or Paradisus Punta Cana
+Paradisus Palma Real or Paradisus Punta Cana?

-It’s taken me four days on the Caribbean island of the Dominican Republic just to figure out which designer cocktail to order, much less sort out the difference between the Standard section, Royal Service, Family Concierge and the Reserve at the two Paradisus Punta Cana resorts.
+It took me four days on the Caribbean island of the Dominican Republic just to figure out which designer cocktail to order, much less sort out the difference between the Standard section, Royal Service, Family Concierge and the Reserve at the two Paradisus Punta Cana resorts.
 But now that I’ve got it straight, let me guide you.

 Because it’s hard to know where to go until you’ve already been there, right?

 Let’s start with the basics.
 Where is Punta Cana?